 An exceptional faculty committed to teaching - All full-time faculty hold advanced degrees in the subject area in which they teach, seventy percent hold a Ph.D. or other terminal degree (e.g., M.F.A.).
 Half the faculty has at least ten years of teaching experience at LSMSA; eight faculty members have served more than twenty years.
 LSMSA faculty meets accreditation standards set by the Southern Association of Colleges and Schools for undergraduate college faculty.

 A College Curriculum - Courses are taught on a traditional college semester schedule.
 All courses are college-level using college textbooks.
 Syllabi can be viewed on each faculty member's webpage on this website.
-You will be interested in knowing that seven universities in Louisiana and Oglethorpe University in Atlanta, Georgia have developed Articulation Agreements that award up to fifty hours of college credit for core courses taken at LSMSA.
+You will be interested in knowing that ten universities in Louisiana and Oglethorpe University in Atlanta, Georgia have developed Articulation Agreements that award up to seventy-four hours of college credit for core courses taken at LSMSA.
 At other universities in and out of state, students frequently test out of first-year and even sophomore year course work in order to maintain their academic pace.